back to overview

 Another classical analysis in functional ecology is to build trait spaces that summarize the main axes of variations between species.

-The main objective is then to reduce dimensionality, in order to get the main axes of variation between species, through the use of multivariate analyses.
+The main objective is to reduce dimensionality, in order to get the main axes of variation between species, through the use of multivariate analyses.

 Since we only have continuous traits, we can build this space using a PCA.